Title-1

 Rhode Island Gifted and Talented Education Resources

-- RIDE Advanced Coursework Preparation and Success Framework: standards and practices for AP, IB, CTE, dual and concurrent enrollment equity and access; connects to Readiness-Based Graduation Requirements
+- RIDE Advanced Coursework Preparation and Success Framework: standards and practices for AP, IB, CTE, dual and concurrent enrollment equity

 Explore Renzulli Learning’s gifted and advanced learner alignment for neighboring states:

-Start a 30-day free trial with full platform access, no credit card required.
-Or schedule a free QuickStart with a consultant who understands Rhode Island’s permissive statute, the 1982 identification regulations, and how Renzulli Learning complements the state’s advanced coursework ecosystem.
+Start a 30-day free trial with full platform access \u2014 no credit card required.
+Or schedule a free QuickStart with a consultant who understands Rhode Island’s permissive RIGL 16-42 statute, the 1982 identification regulations and 11 approved devices, the selection team requirements, the special populations equity provisions, and how Renzulli Learning complements the state’s national-leader Advanced Coursework ecosystem.

 Call +1 (203) 680-8301 · Email [email protected]